collabora/gst-python-ml/README.md

 1. speech to text
 1. text to speech
 1. LLMs
-1. serializing analytics meta-data to Kafak server
+1. serialize to Kafka server

+Different ML toolkits are supported via the `MLEngine` abstraction - we have nominal support for TensorFlow, LiteRT and OpenVINO, but all testing thus far has been with PyTorch.

 These elements will work with your distribution's GStreamer packages.
-They have been test on Ubuntu 24 with GStreamer 1.24.
+They have been tested on Ubuntu 24 with GStreamer 1.24.

 ## Requirements